RickIsGone/tungsten/README.md

 }
 ```

-to then build the file, you'll then have to call the compiler in the directory where the build file is located
+To build the file, you'll then have to call the compiler in the directory where the build file is located

 ```shell
 cd projectDirectory